 The AMD Waste Rock Management Plan seeks to geochemically characterise and manage mineral wastes to ensure that the risks associated with AMD are managed and minimised.
-This strategy will, ensure there is no future environmental concerns as a result of acid generation, and enable simpler mine lease rehabilitation and relinquishment.
+This strategy will, ensure there is no future environmental concerns because of acid generation, and enable simpler mine lease rehabilitation and relinquishment.